Facebook detox: unplugging from social media as a form of self-care

 A former high school classmate bought a house, at age 21.
 Another's getting married.
 Another is the youngest student in her master's program.
 So-and-so has a rocking figure.
 My ex-FWB was featured on the radio.

 I know the rabbit hole of comparison all too well.
 Instagram, in particular, distills the most comparison-conducive features of Facebook: photos and likes.
 It kind of makes it convenient to scroll through images of attractive women, loosely connected to my crushes or friends, and feel inadequate upon seeing how many "likes" and "followers" they have.

 It's easier said than done to take numbers out of the equation.
 However, I can recognize my bad habits' triggers over time and replace them with something better.

-Instead of even having a number of “likes” or “followers” to look at, I mostly share photos privately with those close to me.
-It feels a lot more personal— I like my picture because I like it, and even if it’s fugly AF, my friends like it because I like it.
+Instead of even having a number of "likes" or "followers" to look at, I mostly share photos privately with those close to me.
+It feels a lot more personal — I like my picture because I like it, and my friends like it because I like it.

 When I feel down about being short, I adapt Jameela Jamil's #iweigh #fuckingKG movement to fit my own needs.
 I stand: building a rad AF sex blog, studied 4 languages, my handsome doggie loves me, overcoming ADHD and depression, a STEM major and art minor, fire dancing FUCKING INCHES TALL.